 Recently, McKinsey & Company issued a report entitled “Using marketing analytics to drive superior growth.”
-Marketers already know how the development of more advanced analytical tools in recent years has given them a big boost in their decision-making firepower.
+Marketers already know how the development of more advanced analytical tools in recent years- most notably artificial intelligence and machine learning- has given them a big boost in their decision-making firepower.
 But this particular report had a talent angle to it, which of course caught my attention.
 That angle examined the “art versus science” aspect to data-driven decision making and key data science skills.

 I’ll leave it to the experts at McKinsey and other research firms and think tanks to discuss the best analytical approaches, how to build hadoop solutions, etc. But from a human resources perspective, I have plenty of experience to draw upon when it comes to marketing analytics.
 Want to impress your next interviewer?
 Don’t spend too much time emphasizing your statistical prowess.
 Show them how your work has made better business through better targeting, better forecasting, better pricing, better reporting, better decision-making- in other words, using those softer data science skills.
 THAT’s how you get invited back for that second interview!